hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 [Peer]
 PublicKey = <wg server pub key - listed on https://gnosisvpn.com/servers>
-Endpoint = <hoprd node IP:60006 - the port needs to match your `internal_connection_port` configuraiton>
+Endpoint = <hoprd node IP:50005 - the port needs to match your `internal_connection_port` configuraiton>
-AllowedIPs = <what traffic do you want to route - usually the base of device IP would be a good start, e.g.: 20.0.0.0/24, set to 0.0.0.0/0 to route all traffic>
+AllowedIPs = 20.0.0.0/24
 PersistentKeepalive = 30
 ```

+Now you can activate this interface to establish a connection.

+### 11. Use GnosisVPN connection to browse the internet [MacOS]

+For now we only allow SOCKS v5 proxy connections tunneled through GnosisVPN.
+The easiest way to do this is to change the Firefox proxy settings.

+1. Open Network Connection Settings by navigating into Settings → General → Network Settings or search "proxy" in the settings search bar and click on the "Settings" button.
+2. Choose manual proxy configuration and enter:
+   - SOCKS Host: `20.0.0.1`
+   - Port: `3128`
+   - Socks v5
+3. Clik "OK" to save the settings.

+Start browsing through GnosisVPN.

 ---